Window Functions

 Regular aggregate functions return a single value calculated from values in a row, or group all rows into a single output row.
 Window functions perform a calculation across a set of rows and return a value for each row.

-• A window function call represents the application of an aggregate-like function over some portion of the rows selected by a query.
+A window function call represents the application of an aggregate-like function over some portion of the rows selected by a query.
 Therefore, aggregate functions (Aggregate Functions) can also be used as window functions.
-In addition, window functions are able to scan all the rows and divide the query rows into a partition by using the PARTITION BY clause.
+A window function can scan all rows and display the raw data and aggregation analysis results at the same time.

 • Column-store tables support only the window functions rank (expression) and row_number (expression) and the aggregate functions sum, count, avg, min, and max.
 Row-store tables do not have such restrictions.

-• Invoking a window function requires special syntax using the OVER clause to specify a window.
+A window function uses the OVER clause to define a window.
 The OVER clause is used for grouping data and sorting the elements in a group.
 Window functions are used for generating sequence numbers for the values in the group.

 window_definition is defined as follows: